LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - EditableGridLoaderFromSelection to account for idsNotPermitted when using selections for getSelectedData()
   - Show Project column in EditableGrid for "Edit in Grid"
   - Add saveRowsByContainer util to QueryAPIWrapper
+  - EditableGrid column actions for add,remove,update should use editorModel.columns to determine column indices

 ### version 3.37.4
 *Released*: 3 April 2024